What is UVA trying to do?

 We understand that there have been quite a few community engagement initiatives by various groups in recent years, and we want to learn from the existing work and gain additional insight without duplicating prior efforts.
 We have been gathering information about work throughout the City and the County to build a collection of resources to study.
 If there are other studies we should be aware of, please email [email protected].

 Our project consultant, Gina Merritt, and UVA staff members continue to engage with stakeholders from local organizations, neighborhoods, and City and County officials to learn from them about existing work and identified gaps so that we can determine the most effective way for UVA to help address needs.
 Both the City and County are represented on the Advisory Group for the project, along with local organizations involved in this work.

 Are you looking for opportunities to do mixed use, mixed income housing?
 Low-income housing?
 What about home ownership?

-All options are on the table at this point.
 We don’t have any preconceived notions about the final design.
 What we are learning from listening to stakeholders and reviewing market research will help us determine housing types, income levels, and other components.